 That said, if you do hit the flop and find yourself holding two black aces and two black 8s, you have options.
 You already have two pair, and you could potentially draw a full house.

 Today, you don’t have to risk your life or your wallet to get a place at the poker table.
-Simply register at BetMGM to access our top-rated online poker rooms for Seven Card Stud, Omaha, and Texas Hold’em poker games to suit your skills and budget.
+Simply register at BetMGM to access top-rated online poker rooms for seven-card stud, Omaha, and Texas hold’em poker games to suit your skills and budget.
 Daily, weekly and monthly tournaments are all part of the fun.
-For even more recreational gambling opportunities, why not visit our online casino?
-Our broad range of online slots, blackjack, roulette, and baccarat (including a wide variety of live dealer options) is sure to keep you entertained.
+For even more recreational gambling opportunities, why not visit the online casino?
+A broad range of online slots, blackjack, roulette, and baccarat (including a wide variety of live dealer options) is sure to keep you entertained.